 Engaged patients, however, are readmitted less often because they understand their conditions, follow treatment plans, and take preventive actions.
 Reduced readmissions indicate healthier, more stable patients and ease the demand on hospital resources, allowing facilities to allocate beds, staff, and resources to new or complex cases.
 Ultimately, fewer readmissions contribute to a more sustainable healthcare system and lower costs for both providers and patients.

-Reason #2: Patient Engagement Drive Practice Growth
+Reason #2: Patient Engagement Drives Practice Growth

 Good patient engagement doesn’t just improve health outcomes—it’s also a powerful driver of practice growth.
 Engaged patients tend to be more satisfied with their care, making them more likely to refer friends and family and leave positive online reviews.
 This is especially valuable for healthcare organizations, as 5% of all Google searches are health-related, and 94% of patients use online reviews to evaluate providers.
 In fact, 84% of consumers trust online reviews as much as personal recommendations, underscoring the importance of patient satisfaction in building a practice’s reputation and attracting new patients.